Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$

 This proves the upper bound for compact sets.\\

 \textbf{Upper bound for closed sets.} The upper bound for closed sets follow from the exponential tightness of $\big(\mathbb{P}^N_{\beta}(\cdot, E([0,T],\e)\big)_N$ in $\mathcal M_1(E([0,T],\e))$, see Lemma 1.2.18 in \cite{Dembo2010}.
-Establishing exponential tightness is quite technical, so we postpone it to Appendix~\ref{appen_tightness} and conclude here the upper bound of Theorem~\ref{theo_large_dev}.
+Establishing exponential tightness is quite technical due to the poles, so we postpone it to Appendix~\ref{appen_tightness} and conclude here the upper bound of Theorem~\ref{theo_large_dev}.